Power BI vs Push Security

 Features

-Connect to 100+ data sources
+Connect to 200+ data sources including SQL, Salesforce, Google Analytics

 Drag-and-drop report canvas with hundreds of visuals